Retirement plans and IRAs are among the most highly taxed assets in an estate—50% or more of the assets can be lost to estate and income taxes.

 Because Princeton is a tax-exempt institution, ownership of retirement assets can pass to the University free of taxes.
 Alumni and friends who would like to make a tax-efficient bequest should consider naming Princeton as a beneficiary of an IRA, Keogh, tax-sheltered annuity, qualified pension, or profit-sharing plan—it’s the most tax-efficient way to create a legacy.

 Examples of Retirement Plan Gifts

 Capping a Lifetime of Giving

 George Marshall Hornblower ’39, a partner at the law firm Wilmer, Cutler & Pickering, held a 401(k) plan with the firm.
-He designated Princeton and one other institution as beneficiaries of the plan.
-If he had not taken care to designate charities as the beneficiaries, it is possible that over $400,000 in his 401(k) would have been subject to taxation.
-Instead two organizations are able to put this money to good use.
-He was able to cap his lifetime of giving to Princeton -- 64 consecutive years to Annual Giving -- with a wonderful, unrestricted gift.
+He designated Princeton and another institution as beneficiaries of the plan.
+If he had not taken care to designate charities as the beneficiaries, it is possible that over $400,000 in his 401(k) would have been lost to taxes.
+Instead the two organizations are able to put this money to good use.
+He was able to cap a lifetime of giving to Princeton—64 consecutive years to Annual Giving—with a wonderful, unrestricted gift.

 A Professor's Thoughtful Gift

-Kathryn (“Kitty”) Conway Preyer S45 spent nearly her entire career as a professor of history at Wellesley College, where she taught American history courses and seminars.
-She made generous gifts to Wellesley, and chose to honor her husband, Robert O. Preyer ’45, by giving Princeton the tiger’s share of her TIAA-CREF account.
-The bequest is added to the fellowship in the Department of English that was established in her husband’s name.
+Kathryn (“Kitty”) Conway Preyer S45 spent nearly her entire career as a professor of history at Wellesley College, where she taught American history.
+She made generous gifts to Wellesley and chose to honor her husband, Robert Preyer ’45, by giving Princeton the tiger’s share of her TIAA account.
+The bequest was added to the fellowship in the Department of English that was established in her husband’s name.